Military Employment Guide: Interviewing and Follow Up

 Send a Thank You Card and Follow-up

 After your interview, you will want to follow up.
 The first thing to do is send a handwritten thank you note or an email to the person you interviewed with.
 Next, you will need to follow up with an email.
-You want to plan to do this a week after the expected date they told you they would contact you by.
-In that letter, explain that you are following up regarding the job that you interviewed for.
+In that letter, explain that you are following up on the job you interviewed for.
 Tell them again about your interest in the job and that you are looking forward to hearing about the next steps.
 Keep it short and to the point.

 Interviewing is a process.
-Remember to keep up on your job search, even while waiting to hear back.
-You should keep your search going until you have that job offer in hand and are ready to accept it.
+Remember to keep up your job search, even while waiting to hear back.
+You should keep your search going until you have that job offer and are ready to accept it.

 RELATED: